tuna-f1sh/minnow/README.md

 ![highlighted USB-C Spec B.2.3.1](./media/usb-c-dam-cable.png)

-I learnt this the hard way: R1 Minnow had a recepticle for both the host and device and no cable worked to enable USB DAM using the CC pull-ups with logic AND.
+I learnt this the hard way: R1 Minnow had a receptacle for both the host and device and no cable worked to enable USB DAM using the CC pull-ups with logic AND.
 As the specification says, this is why a direct plug is required for USB DAM mode and why Minnow R2 now has one.

 The cable to the host can be a USB 2.0.

 ## Example Device

-I've included an example schematic for the device end: './example-dev/usb-dam.kicad\_pro'.
+I've included an example design for the device end: './example-dev/usb-dam.kicad\_pro' [pdf](./example-dev/usb-dam.pdf).
 It can be used for testing and as a foundation for a project with DAM.
-There are clearly altnative design choices that can be made based on the requirements of the device but it is a good starting point.
+There are clearly alternative design choices that can be made based on the requirements of the device but it is a good starting point.
 The layout was done in haste as a means to test the Minnow board!

+Essentially the target must detect when the CC lines are pulled up with the values specified in the USB specification (500mA @5V 10kΩ on CC1 and 22kΩ on CC2).
+Because the CC lines might also have 5k1 pull-downs, a potential divider is created:

+* CC1: Host 22kΩ pull-up to 5V and device 5.1kΩ pull-down = 0.9V
+* CC2: Host 10kΩ pull-up to 5V and device 5.1kΩ pull-down = 1.7V

+The example board uses two op-amps configured as non-inverting amplifiers to buffer this to a logic AND, which enables a 4-channel switch to connect the debug lines to the Alternate Mode pins.

 ## FAQ